erikdubois/ArchMate/README.md

 #Tutorials

-Installation of Arch Linux is documented on https://erikdubois.be
+Installation on Arch Linux is documented on https://erikdubois.be

 ##1.
 Arch installation